-Pioneer Mothers Memorial Forest is a 1.5 mile lightly trafficked out and back trail located near Heltonville, Indiana that features beautiful wild flowers and is good for all skill levels.
+Pioneer Mothers Memorial Forest Trail is a 1.5 mile lightly trafficked out and back trail located near Paoli, Indiana that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 The trail head is not marked so I found via gps coordinates; it is across from a catholic church on us 150 just outside of Paoli Indiana.
 The parking area is small, but the trail was in great condition.
 As others have mentioned, it starts as an abandoned forest road; I crossed a nice bridge with a great creek.
 Lots of birds chirping, several species of butterflies; various wildflowers lining the path.
 I did stop at the unused parking lot, as the rain had the nature trail that continues a muddy mess and I wasn't dressed for that type of hike.
 I met several families hiking and everyone was enjoying themselves.
 Some of the trees are huge and one gets a sense of how Indiana once was.
 Very glad the forest has been preserved.
 Will go again when I'm in that area.